 Four reasons why mobile Order & Pay can ease the pressure of team shortages

 With restrictions easing, customers are returning to their favourite bars, pubs, cafes and restaurants.
 Yet, nine in ten operators predict issues with recruitment* at a time which is essential for our industry's recovery.
 So just how do you meet this return of demand while operating with a smaller team?
-Mobile Order & Pay solutions are a cost-effective way to support the current skilled staff you have to deal with peak periods whilst also helping you to maximise sales.
+Mobile Order and Pay solutions are a cost-effective way to support the current skilled staff you have to deal with peak periods whilst also helping you to maximise sales.

 1. Reduce admin tasks for current staff

 Mobile Order & Pay takes care of a lot of the admin side of a shift.
 From taking orders at tables, processing payments or taking telephone orders for takeaway.
 In fact, balancing takeaways with table service is a great way to increase sales and diversify, but it can put pressure on staff members' time.
-One staff member could be lost from the front of house for up to an hour taking phone calls for 20 takeaway orders.
-With technology those orders could be processed in seconds.
+One staff member could be lost from the front of the house for up to an hour taking phone calls for 20 takeaway orders.
+With technology, those orders could be processed in seconds.

 Less admin makes for freer staff to focus on delivering a quick and friendly service.
 After a long shift, there’s often a gut sinking feeling that, along with setting up for the next day, there are all the receipts to process and stock takes to file.
-A mobile Order & Pay solution with high quality back-office software and POS integration will manage this all digitally, making for a smoother end of service.
+A mobile Order & Pay solution with high-quality back-office software and POS integration will manage this all digitally, making for a smoother end of service.

 2. Reduce wait times for happier customers

 When a hospitality business is short of staff, the whole chain breaks down, leading to poorer service, longer wait times and unhappy customers.
 This can have an impact on your business’ reputation in the long run and reduce loyalty.
-Mobile Order & Pay allows the customer to control when they want to order, removing the time spent waiting for a staff member to become available.
+Mobile Order and Pay allows the customer to control when they want to order, removing the time spent waiting for a staff member to become available.
 In addition, due to staff not having to be involved in the ordering and payment process, their focus is shifted to quick delivery of orders to maximise sales.
 Onvi operators have seen around a 30% uplift in sales compared with manual ordering.